LAN, WAN, and More: Common IT Jargon Explained

 You might wonder this when you walk past a group from the accounting department tossing around words like “OPEX,” “CAPEX,” and “EBITDA.”
 A bit farther down the hall, you could hear a group from the IT department discussing why the LAN couldn’t access the WAN because of a NAT issue.
 Huh?
 We live in a world full of acronyms.
 It seems as if most of them are tied to technology, but those wild and crazy folks from the accounting department are proof enough that unique terms and acronyms abound in every department.

 What’s created when your router generates all those local IP addresses to the computers and mobile devices hooked up to your Wi-Fi network.
 Those happen at your office, too.

 Guess what?
 Even if your computer runs on Windows, it still has a MAC address.
 That’s because this acronym has nothing to do with Apple.
 It’s IT-speak for media access control address—but even the IT department doesn’t control this.
 A MAC address is assigned when a device is manufactured.
 Identifying your laptop’s MAC address is how those 30-minutes-for-free Wi-Fi services know when it’s time to kick you off.

 This can be either software or a piece of hardware that blocks specific types of network traffic.
 IT departments usually are asked to use firewalls to prevent access to outside networks.
 It can be as specific as a particular website.

 There you have it, the tip of the IT-iceberg, the most common terms you might hear if you spent a day with the people responsible for keeping all the technology in your office running smoothly.
 One last observation about those people.
 They might be invisible.
-It’s becoming more common for small and medium-size businesses to partner with IT management services—rather than incur the expense themselves with an in-house department.
-To really understand the benefit, you’ll have to go talk to the nice people in accounting and ask them to explain the downside of IT-related CAPEX.
+It’s becoming more common for small and medium-sized businesses to partner with IT management services—rather than incur the expense themselves with an in-house department.
+To understand the benefit, you’ll have to talk to the friendly people in accounting and ask them to explain the downside of IT-related CAPEX.
 It’s not a set-up, honest!